chaseruskin/orbit/docs/src/glossary.md

 states: Developing (D), Installed (I), and/or Available (A).

 ## Store
+A directory Orbit where maintains IP repositories for quicker installations of subsequent IP versions.

 ## Template
 A template is a directory available to be imported as a new IP.
 Templates support variable subsitutiton.

 ## Variable Subsitutiton
+@todo

 ## Vendor
+@todo

 ## Version
 A version consists of 3 numeric values __\<major>.\<minor>.\<patch>__ to capture a